ENGR523/ENGR523.github.io/build_instructions.md

 <a id="orgc331188"></a>

-# Creating a project
+# Setup

-A project is a container for all the source code that you would be running on the Argon device, and Particle has made life a lot easier by providing utilities to create one!

-<a id="orgf4d400b"></a>

-## Cloning particle's device firmware

-Device firmware is the piece of software that is putting everything together.
-It contains all the necessary drivers, a RTOS implementation and exposes a neat set of APIs which makes application development a much simpler task.
-Particle device firmware can be cloned using the following set of git commands.
+The following instructions assume you are running on the ENGR523 Virtual Machine.
+If you are not running here, your paths may vary.

+Let's start by blowing away any old firmware in our workspace directory.
+In a terminal, enter the following:

+    cd ~/workspace/
+    rm -rf device-os

+# Clone Firmware

+Now let's pull a new version of the Particle firmware:

     git clone https://github.com/particle-iot/device-os.git
     cd device-os
     git checkout v0.9.0
     git submodule update --init

-The shared Virtual image(VM) contains a fresh checkout of the device firmware and is present in ~/workspace/device-os/

-Application projects can be created using the particle CLI tool.
-The command for which is as below.

-    particle project create

-The virtual image contains such a project and is present in ~/workspace/blinky
-Please refer to Particle's [documentation](https://docs.particle.io/tutorials/developer-tools/cli/#working-with-projects-and-libraries) for further details.

-<a id="org9832710"></a>

-## Project structure

-There's a certain structure that is adhered to by Particle, and `particle project create`, sets up this basic scaffolding.The directory structure for a project, created with `particle project create` is such - (shown for the "blinky" example present in the VM)

-    ├── inc
-    │ └── utils.h
-    ├── project.properties
-    ├── README.md
-    └── src
-     ├── blinky.cpp
-     └── build.mk

-Please note: the inc directory is not created by the `particle project create` command, and has been created separately to keep a cleaner code.
-(It's a healthy practice to keep the header files separate from the source code, and any user defined header is meant to go inside this directory, as has happened with "Utils.h").

-"blinky.cpp" is the main source file for the application created for this demonstration.
-It just sets up the led ports in `setup()`, turns the leds on/off at regular intervals in the `loop()` function, which were shown in the class.

-Here is the code for "blinky.cpp", please feel free to use this as a starting point and experiment by modifying it.
+# Code our new application

+In this example, we're going to create a project named timer.

+    cd ~/workspace/device-os/user/applications
+    mkdir timer
+    cd timer

+# Starter Code

+We recommend you use the following starter code to get your project up and running quickly:

-    #include "Particle.h" // A necessary header inclusion
+    // A necessary header inclusion
+    #include "application.h"

     // Defining 2 int variables which references the D0 and D7 pins.
-    int led1 = D0;
-    int led2 = D7;
+    int ledD7 = D7;

-    // This will run the device in manual mode, and not connect to the
+    // This will run the device in semi-automatic mode, and not connect to the
     // wifi, Particle cloud by default.
-    SYSTEM_MODE(MANUAL);
+    SYSTEM_MODE(SEMI_AUTOMATIC);

     // setup() runs once, when the device is first turned on. void setup() {
-    	// Put initialization like pinMode and begin functions here. pinMode(led1, OUTPUT);
+        // Put initialization like pinMode and begin functions here. pinMode(ledD7, OUTPUT);
-    	pinMode(led2, OUTPUT);
     }

     // loop() runs over and over again, as quickly as it can execute. void loop() {

-    	// To blink the LED, first we'll turn it on... digitalWrite(led1, HIGH);
+        // To blink the LED, first we'll turn it on... digitalWrite(ledD7, HIGH);
-    	digitalWrite(led2, HIGH);

         // We'll leave it on for 1 second... delay(1000);

         // Then we'll turn it off...
-    	digitalWrite(led1, LOW);
-    	digitalWrite(led2, LOW);
+        digitalWrite(ledD7, LOW);

         // Wait 1 second...
         delay(500);
         // And repeat!
     }

-The above example is very conveniently borrowed from the blinky example that is also available on the web IDE.

-The make file is named build.mk (by default and can be changed if needed).It is to contain the following definitions prior to any other custom additions.

-    INCLUDE_DIRS += $(SOURCE_PATH)/$(USRSRC)
-    CPPSRC += $(call target_files,$(USRSRC_SLASH),*.cpp)
-    CSRC += $(call target_files,$(USRSRC_SLASH),*.c)
-    APPSOURCES=$(call target_files,$(USRSRC_SLASH),*.cpp)
-    APPSOURCES+=$(call target_files,$(USRSRC_SLASH),*.c)
-    INCLUDE_DIRS += $(SOURCE_PATH)/inc

-    ## Any additions are more than welcome beyond this point!

-Please refer to the [documentation](https://docs.particle.io/support/particle-tools-faq/local-build/#including-additional-header-directories) for further details.

-<a id="orge948ec4"></a>

-# Building the project
+# Building your project

-<a id="org5d24b8a"></a>

-## To build the project

-The VM instance shared has a certain directory structure, the home directory of engr523 contains a sub-directory called workspace which has been set up for the convenience of first time use.
-Please start by moving into the workspace directory using `cd ~/workspace/`.
+This will build your project, and add the particle firmware.
+Notice that we are adding a few extra flags to the make process.

-    cd ~/workspace/device-os/main/
+    cd ~/workspace/device-os/main
-    # to build the blinky application
-    make clean all PLATFORM=argon APPDIR=../../blinky

-`APPDIR` and `PLATFORM` in the above command are environment variables that is used by make.
-As you might have already figured out `PLATFORM` states the platform that we are building for (which is "argon" for our purpose), where as `APPDIR` points to the user application that we are trying to build("blinky" for this demonstration).

-Please feel free to go through Particle's build documentation on [github](https://github.com/particle-iot/device-os/blob/v0.8.0-rc.27/docs/build.md#quick-start) as there are a lot of customization that is possible with the Particle build system. *Something that will come in handy at a later point in this semester.*

-It is wise to *only do a clean build for the first time* and subsequently the `clean` option can be dropped from the above make command to do incremental builds, which reduces the build time significantly.
-After a successful build there are 2 things created

--   a system image which is the device firmware and contains the RTOS, drivers.. etc
--   a binary of the application ("blinky" for this demo).

-<a id="orgbb191f0"></a>

-## Getting your code to run on the Argon device

-The make files provide a handy utility option `program-dfu` to build and subsequently flash the system-image, application binary into the argon device at the same time.
-In order to do this add the `program-dfu` option to the previously used build command.

-    # to build and then flash the blinky app
-    make all program-dfu PLATFORM=argon APPDIR=../../blinky PARTICLE_DEVELOP=1 USE_SWD_JTAG=y MODULAR=n
+    make all PLATFORM-argon APP=timer PARTICLE_DEVELOP=1 USE_SWD_JTAG=y MODULAR=n

+# Flash your project

+Now you have a few options for flashing your application to the Argon, we recommend the following.
 This will flash the built image and the application binary through DFU.
 Prior to executing this please ensure the **device is set to DFU mode(blinking yellow led)**.

-<a id="orgbd22de5"></a>
+    make program-dfu PLATFORM=argon APP=timer

+# Cleaning your project

+If you ever want to remove all of your build files, try the following:

+    cd ~/workspace/device-os/main
+    make clean all PLATFORM-argon APPDIR=timer

-# Note
+# Notes

 Please email/contact Subhojit(susom@iu.edu) in case: